Skip to main content

 Learning Objectives

-At the conclusion of this activity, the participant will be able to:
+At the completion of this course, you should be able to:

 • Discuss their scope of knowledge of basic and clinical dermatological science